About Galaxy S10 Guides

 Please note, the new Galaxy S10 camera night mode is available only for the main rear camera (12MP).

-How to access and use Galaxy S10 camera night mode?
+How to access and use the camera night mode?

 On the Galaxy S10 camera app interface, as shown in the screenshot below, the default camera mode is Photo (aka Auto) mode (or the last used camera mode if you enable the option in Galaxy S10 camera settings).

-You can swipe left as illustrated to access the camera night mode.
+You can swipe left as illustrated to access the new camera night mode.

 As shown above, when in the Galaxy S10 camera night mode, it will remind you: